What Is The Secondary Mortgage Market And How Does It Work?

-Are There Benefits To The Secondary Mortgage Market?
+Benefits Of The Secondary Mortgage Market

 For lenders, being able to sell mortgages means they can fund more loans.
 It relieves them of the risk of the loan, and they can still make money on fees.

-The buyers then can bundle the mortgages and create securities.
+The buyers can then bundle the mortgages and create securities.
 Investors who buy these securities can receive a reliable return due to borrowers paying their mortgage payment.

 When the system works, there are wins across the board.
 Retirees have money coming from investment funds, banks have money to loan people and you have access to the money you need to buy a home.

-What Are The Risks Of The Secondary Mortgage Market?
+Risks Of The Secondary Mortgage Market

 The most notable risk of the secondary mortgage market is what occurred in the 2008 – 2009 mortgage crisis.
 In this situation, Fannie Mae and Freddie Mac held nearly $5 trillion in mortgages on the edge of defaulting.
-Other large financial institutions, like Lehman Brothers and Bear Stearns also had large amounts tied up in mortgages.
+Other large financial institutions, like Lehman Brothers and Bear Stearns, also had large amounts tied up in mortgages.

 Borrowers were in too deep on their mortgages and were not making payments, leading to foreclosures.
 This crisis caused banks to either capsize or to quickly sell off their mortgages and leave the market altogether.
 Fannie Mae and Freddie Mac then held 100% of mortgages in the U.S.

 So, while the secondary mortgage market can reduce risks, if enough borrowers can’t make their payments, it can cause the system to fall apart.
-Following a collapse like this, only the most credit-worthy customers can get loans.
+Following a collapse like this, only the most credit-worthy customers can get home loans.
 These are directly funded by big banks with deep pockets.
 This reaction limits the types of mortgage loans issued, along with who they’re issued to.

 Following the crisis in 2008, it wasn’t until 2013 that banks started to return to the secondary mortgage market.
 This came with many changes.
 They made fewer loans and adhered to stricter lending requirements.